gatsbyjs/gatsby/docs/blog/2018-12-26-develop-and-deploy-your-own-gatsby-monorepo-app/index.md

 You need `react` specified in the package level `package.json` file to run your application.
 And you’ll also need `react` and `react-router-dom` specified in the top-level `package.json` to run the tests.
 This left me stumped, and the only logical reason why I think this happens is because Gatsby only seems to look for React in the package level `node_modules` directory, Since the tests are run from the top level, React also needs to exist there.

 My suggestion would be to have the package level react dependency the latest version of React, while the top-level react dependency as version 16.0.0.

-Testing your application:

-Building your application:

-Pushing your application:

 Running the pipeline for your application: